 For most wedding projects, I work alone with 2 cameras.
 The times I work with another videographer or assistant is whenever couples choose package options with full ceremony.
 Wedding films require a less intensive coverage (albeit continuous at times) than photography and, therefore, I chose to work alone to keep the costs down for couples and to make sure I'm as unobtrusive as possible.
 After all, the wedding is all about you, not about me filming it!
 You will have a better idea if you look at my pricing.

-There are always ways to make a wedding look better.
+I know what you are thinking.
+My films look a good deal different from those one sees in cinemas.
+Indeed, there are always ways to make a wedding look better.
 More crew, more cameras, lighting, cranes - you name it.
-However, your wedding day is a celebration, so I want to keep the coverage small, stealth and discrete, since most people feel awkward when being filmed.
+However, one must not forget your wedding day is a celebration.
+You wouldn't want a sound guy with a boom mic over your head while you were getting married; or a crew of three or four running cables and LED panels during your ceremony.
+I want to keep the operation small, stealth and discrete, since most people feel awkward when being filmed.
 And in the end of the day, the wedding happens because of you and I have the privilege to be filming it - not the other way around.

 In short: yes, I do.
 As per my pricing page, I tend to edit and deliver a maximum of four films (the 15-20 minute Full Wedding Film, the 2-3 minutes Highlights Film, Full Ceremony Film and Full Speech Film), because that's what most people prefer.
 However, for those who really like to sit down and watch the full thing, I'm happy to edit it all together.
 Obviously, the editing is different and it tends to take a bit longer, but it can obviously be done.